How to Hike to BEAUTIFUL Grassi Lakes Near Canmore

 The Grassi Lakes hike is perfect for friends and families and a great way to pass a few hours.
 It’s an easy Canmore trail with a wide path that leads through the forest up to two sparkling turquoise lakes.
 This is a classic if you’re looking for a quick hike near Canmore!

-However, because of its ease and accessibility, you can expect plenty of crowds on the trail, especially on weekends during the summer.
-Nevertheless, Grassi Lakes is a great hike everyone should try at least once during their trip to the Canadian Rockies.
+However, because of its ease and accessibility, the trail is often crowded, especially on weekends during the summer.
+Nevertheless, Grassi Lakes is a great hike everyone should take once during their trip to the Canadian Rockies.
 Let’s break down what to expect!

 Grassi Lakes Hike Guide